 I am a qualified counsellor, specialising in psychosexual and relationship counselling, working with couples and individuals with a range of sexual and emotional issues.
 Most of these issues arise from a combination of psychological and physical causes, stemming from childhood, medical problems, a deeply stressful life style, or communication and interpersonal breakdown.
 The pandemic has placed enormous pressure on couples for a variety of reasons.
 We unravel together your unique situation, and I encourage and support you to set your own goals for the therapy, and explore solutions.
 I draw on a variety of interactive methods and techniques that I have learnt from my studies and practice over the years, and that have proved themselves useful to clients.
 The main theoretical models that you might recognise will be person-centred, psychodynamic, cognitive behavioural, and Gestalt.
 I can also teach Nonviolent Communication Skills to groups, individuals and family pairs (e.g brother/sister, mother/daughter).

-My aim in the therapy is to provide a safe and non-judgemental space for you to take stock of where you are at now, explore what factors from the past are influencing your current life, and what you need to understand, or come to terms with, in order to move into a happier and more balanced way of life.
+My aim in the therapy is to provide a safe and non-judgmental space for you to take stock of where you are at now, explore what factors from the past are influencing your current life, and what you need to understand, or come to terms with, in order to move into a happier and more balanced way of life.
 For those who want more training in Communication Skills I can offer handouts and worksheets to enhance the skills.

 Training, qualifications & experience